 Ethics & Technology

-The Ethics & Technology Research Group contributes to ethical reflection on the impact of technology on people, society and the environment.
-We make ethics and technology practical.
-This is how we contribute to the formation of a critical and responsible attitude among students, researchers, technology developers and citizens.
+The Ethics & Technology Research Group contributes to ethical reflection on the impact of technology on humans and the(ir) world.
+We make ethics and technology practical, and support the development of a critical and responsible attitude among students, researchers, technology developers and citizens.

 Our areas of expertise